 6. What Qualifications are Needed to Become a Book Editor

-Generally, you need a degree in English (need I say it?), but many freelancers who do not have an English degree do it because they love books, can recognize a good story flow and are good at grammar.
+Generally, you need a degree in English (need I say it?), but many freelancers who do not have an English degree, do it because they love books, and are great at recognizing a good story flow.

 A great Interior design makes a book easy to read.
 You can be a great designer without a degree.

 People do judge a book by its cover (always have, always will I guess), and graphic artist skills are part of book editing.

 Development editors can have degrees in English Literature, Journalism, or Communications.